techidaily/site-win11-tips/source/_posts/how-to-fix-the-audacity-error-code-9999-in-windows-1110.md

 ## 8\.
 Reinstall Audacity

  Reinstalling Audacity is the last resort if none of the potential error 9999 solutions work for you.
 In this case, that sound editor app could have corrupted or missing files.
-You can remove Audacity within the Control Panel as instructed for method one in our guide to[uninstalling software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+You can remove Audacity within the Control Panel as instructed for method one in our guide to [uninstalling software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .

 ![The Programs and Features applet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/the-programs-and-features-applet.jpg)

- To reinstall the software, open the[Audacity](https://www.audacityteam.org/download/) download page.
+ To reinstall the software, open the [Audacity](https://www.audacityteam.org/download/) download page.
 Click the**Download for Windows** option there.[Open Windows File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) and double-click the**audacity-win-3.2.4-x64.exe** file in whatever folder includes it.
 Then you can go through the setup wizard to reinstall Audacity.

 ## Record Audio in Audacity Again